BodduSriPavan-111/kitikiplot/README.md

 ![plot](./assets/banner.png)
 # KitikiPlot
 KitikiPlot is a Python library for visualizing sequential and time-series categorical "Sliding Window" data. <br>
-(the term 'kitiki' means 'window' in Telugu)
+(The term 'kitiki' means 'window' in Telugu)

 <!--
 ## Table of Contents</h2>